Vipitis/shadertoys-dataset/README.md

 ## License note
 The contents of this repository (builder scripts, metadata) are distributed under the [Apache 2.0 license](./LICENSE).
 However the contents of the dataset itself are under their respective license.
 We do our best to annotate licenses to allow for filtering.
 Please see the field `license` in the dataset as well as the top of all `image_code` for details.
 Some metadata (including licenses) might be out of date, therefore we recommend checking the source

+## Citation
+The work has been accepted at LLM4Code 2025 and will be presented [May 3th](https://conf.researchr.org/details/icse-2025/llm4code-2025-papers/13/Evaluating-Language-Models-for-Computer-Graphics-Code-Completion).
+Full citation to follow.

+## Related work
+* [shaders21k](https://mbaradad.github.io/shaders21k/) also sources shader programs from Shadertoy.com, however it provides rendered frames for visual representation learning.
+It is available as a alreanative to downloading from the API.
+* [The-Stack](https://huggingface.co/datasets/bigcode/the-stack) has a `GLSL` subset.
+This data is sourced from GitHub.
+* [The-Stack-v2](https://huggingface.co/datasets/bigcode/the-stack-v2) sources data from a larger archive.